TritonDataCenter/java-manta/USAGE.md

 *Note* each instance of a MantaClient will only support the encryption/decryption for the algorithm configured for that instance.

 ### Improving Encryption Performance

+## Disabling Automated Content-Type Detection
+In order to explicitly disable content type detection while uploading a file in Manta using the SDK, please set the following system properties.
+Please consult the [Configuration Parameters list](/USAGE.md#parameters) for the corresponding environment variable.

+- `manta.content_type_detection` - set to `fasle`

 #### Enabling libnss Support via PKCS11